-Let me show you how to decorate after Christmas by adding some fun winter pieces to your decor for the remainder of the cold season.
+Let me show you how to decorate after Christmas by adding some fun winter pieces to your decor for the remainder of the cold season and to carry you through the new year with a fresh start!

 So you’re ready to say goodbye to Santa and the big tree, but don’t want to lose the coziness of your home, right?
+The “Best Time of Year” has come and gone once again,*insert long dramatic sigh*.
 Taking your Christmas decor down can leave your home feeling empty and maybe even a little sad.
-Well, why not decorate for winter?
+Well, why not decorate for winter using some of your favorite pieces?
 This is the first year I decorated for winter and I am excited to take you along to show you what I did.
 I have a lot of Christmas decorations and I was ready to minimize but didn’t want to lose the coziness of winter.
 I was surprised by how little it takes to truly decorate for winter.
-Our place went from a gingerbread house to more of a cozy cabin.
+Our place went from a gingerbread house to more of a cozy winter cabin.
+I had a great time figuring out what to do with our space after the busy holiday season!
 I think this is a new tradition for us!

 This post is all about how to decorate after Christmas!